lutece-platform/lutece-dev-plugin-example/README.md

  `$mvn lutece:exploded`

-This commande generate a ìtargetî folder which contain the participatory budget plugin application release.
+This commande generate a ‚Äútarget‚Äù folder which contain the participatory budget plugin application release.

 A database must be initialized as for the Wizard plugin site.
-Follow instructions described in ìDatabase initializationî subsection of step 1.
+Follow instructions described in ‚ÄúDatabase initialization‚Äù subsection of step 1.

  **Note :** the database name must be specific for each application in order not to overwrite former database.
-We name ìlutece_bpî the databse for participatory budget plugin.
+We name ‚Äúlutece_bp‚Äù the databse for participatory budget plugin.

-You can now deploy the application on Tomcat (see ìSite deployment on Tomcatî subsection of step 1).
+You can now deploy the application on Tomcat (see ‚ÄúSite deployment on Tomcat‚Äù subsection of step 1).

-Activate the participatory budget plugin and assign rights corresponding to this plugin to admin user (see ìPlugin activationî subsection of step 1).
+Activate the participatory budget plugin and assign rights corresponding to this plugin to admin user (see ‚ÄúPlugin activation‚Äù subsection of step 1).

 A Lutece plugin is divided in two parts: front office and back office.